EU approves French aid for Paris airport express rail link

-BRUSSELS The European Commission said on Monday it had approved French support for the construction of a 1.32 billion euros ($1.48 billion) express railway line between Paris and Charles de Gaulle airport.
+BRUSSELS (Reuters) - The European Commission said on Monday it had approved French support for the construction of a 1.32 billion euros ($1.48 billion) express railway line between Paris and Charles de Gaulle airport.

 France plans to grant state aid to a joint venture between SNCF Reseau and Aeroports de Paris, which will build and operate the line between Paris's Gare de l'Est and the airport in 2023.